James John Quill

-James John Quill was an American football player and coach.
+James John Quill (c.
+1882 – March 8, 1918) was an American lawyer and college football player and coach.
 He was a graduate of both Amherst College in Amherst, Massachusetts and the Yale Law School.
 Quill's hit on Francis Burr in the 1905 Harvard–Yale football game was a catalyst for major reforms in the game of college football.
 He served as the head football coach at Sewanee: The University of the South in 1906, compiling a record of 8–1.

+In 1918, Quill was working as the clerk of the grand jury system in Hudson County, New Jersey.
+In early March of that year, he went to Battle Creek, Michigan to treat a kidney ailment.
+He died on March 8, 1918, in Battle Creek, at the age of 35.